 My presence was unexpected.
-I glanced at my watch.
-It was too early for him to be home.
+I glance at my watch.
+It’s too early for him to be home.

 “Aren’t you supposed to be in class?”

 We stand frozen in position on concrete.
 Me, holding a textbook and purse.
 Him, a suitcase.

 I ask, “Going somewhere?”